TrueZortal/UGMSSK/README.md

 In order to finish the game one player has to remain at which point the option to reset, generate a new board and re-enable joining will be available.

-Once loaded the game will refresh every 15 seconds to "synchronise" between all users connected, it's not a bug, it's a feature (Websockets coming to the necromancer simulator near you soon(tm)), to avoid frustration I highly recommend summoning your minions quickly or right after the refresh.

 Should a game be occupied by idle users /reset/*game-number* can be utilized to force reset (Game tiemout coming to the necromancer simulator near you soon(tm))

 ## Current Version